dsccommunity/xJea/README.md

 ## Versions

 ### Unreleased

-* Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.
+* Updated appveyor.yml to use the default template.
-* Updated appveyor.yml to use the default image.
+* Added unit test template.

 ### 0.3.0.0

 * Fixing tests

 ## Examples
 ### Deploy JEA

 Create a JEA endpoint with the toolkit specification hard coded into the configuration.

 ```
 Configuration JEAAuditors